 Have you ever noticed your car drift in the same direction as a turn you just took?
 This is called memory steer and is caused by bad strut bearings, defective tie rods, or binding ball joints.

 The last reason your vehicle may be drifting is due to brake problems.
 Brake systems can encounter many problems that will cause brakes to stick and not release properly.
 Problems may be a sticking wheel cylinder, sticky caliper, hydraulic malfunctions, and weathered suspension components.

 Why Is My Car Drifting and Pulling?
 Schedule Service to Diagnose

 A vehicle that drifts is a hazard on the roadway and to the driver.
 If you experience or are experiencing a pull from side to side, make an appointment or visit your mechanic right away.

-Now you have a general idea of possible causes, but if you want a precise answer to the question, Why is my car drifting and pulling? come and visit our service center at Norm Reeves Honda Huntington Beach, your dealer serving Long Beach, Cerritos, and Huntington Beach.
+Now you have a general idea of possible causes, but if you want a precise answer to the question, Why is my car drifting and pulling? come and visit our service center at Norm Reeves Honda Huntington Beach, your dealer serving Huntington Beach, Westminster, and Orange County.